anqurvanillapy/ice1000.github.io/pages/llvm-cs/CSharpLangImpl01.md

     private string identifier;
     private double numVal;
 ```

-Each token returned by our lexer will either be one of the Token enum values or it will be an 'unknown' character like '+', which is returned as its ASCII value.
+Each token returned by our lexer will either be one of the Token enum values or it will be an 'unknown' character like `+`, which is returned as its ASCII value.
 If the current token is an identifier, the IdentifierStr global variable holds the name of the identifier.
-If the current token is a numeric literal (like 1.0), NumVal holds its value.
-Note that we use global variables for simplicity, this is not the best choice for a real language implementation :).
+If the current token is a numeric literal (like `1.0`), `numVal` holds its value.
+Note that the C\+\+ version is using global variables for simplicity, which is not the best choice for a real language implementation, but this C\# version doesn't :).

 The actual implementation of the lexer is a single function named `GetNextTokenImpl`.
 The `GetNextTokenImpl` function is called to return the next token from standard input.
 Its definition starts as:

 ```c#
 private const int EOF = -1;